The Resident (TV series)

-The Resident is an American medical drama television series that premiered on January 21, 2018.
-It appeared on Fox on Wednesday at 8 PM (ET) as a mid-season replacement during the 2017–18 television season.
-The series focuses on the lives and duties of staff members at fictional Chastain Park Memorial Hospital, with generally a critical eye into real life bureaucratic practices of the healthcare industry.
+The Resident is an American medical drama television series that aired on Fox from January 21, 2018, to January 17, 2023.
+The series premiered on Fox as a mid-season replacement during the 2017–18 television season.
+The series focuses on the lives and duties of staff members at fictional Chastain Park Memorial Hospital in Atlanta, Georgia, with generally a critical eye into current issues of medical practice and tensions in the healthcare industry.